-Take missed dose as soon as possible, unless it is closer to the time of your next dose.
+Take your missed dose as soon as possible unless it is less than 12 hours until your next dose.
 Do not double up on your next dose.

 Potential Side Effects and Toxicity

 Epclusa is a very well-tolerated medication with minimal side effects.
-Indeed, in the clinical trials for Epclusa, there were very few people—0.2%—who discontinued treatment due to side effects, and the real world experience has been very similar.
+Indeed, in clinical trials, very few people—0.2%— discontinued treatment due to side effects, and real-world experience has been similar.
 In patients without cirrhosis or in those with compensated cirrhosis, the most commonly reported side effects are headache and fatigue.
-Less frequently reported side effects include nausea, insomnia, and asthenia (weakness).
+Less frequently reported included nausea, insomnia, and asthenia (weakness).
 The majority of these side effects are considered to be mild and occurred at similar rates to placebo in clinical trials.
-Similar side effects can occur in patients with decompensated cirrhosis, with the addition of diarrhea.
-Again, these are all considered mild to moderate in severity, and very few people have to discontinue treatment because of them.
-Epclusa has not been studied in pregnant women or nursing mothers, so the impact it may have on fetal development or nursing babies is unknown.
-Pregnant women or women who are trying to become pregnant should avoid use if the addition of ribavirin is required.
+Similar side effects can occur in patients with decompensated cirrhosis, in addition to diarrhea.
+Again, these are all considered mild to moderate in severity; very few people have to discontinue treatment because of them.
+Epclusa has not been studied in pregnant women or nursing mothers, so its impact on fetal development or nursing babies is unknown.
+Pregnant women or women who are trying to become pregnant should avoid use, if the addition of ribavirin is required (see ribavirin page).

 Potential Drug Interactions

 Before starting Epclusa, be sure to tell your medical provider or pharmacist about all of the medications, supplements, and herbal products you take, whether they are prescribed, over-the-counter, or illicit.
-It is also important to inform them of any changes as they happen during treatment.
+It is important to report any changes to your medications as they happen during treatment.
 Epclusa should not be taken within 4 hours of antacids.
-If taking H2-receptor antagonists, take Epclusa at the same time or separate by 12 hours at a dose that does not exceed doses comparable to famotidine 40 mg twice per day.
+If taking H2-receptor antagonists (used for heartburn), take Epclusa at the same time or separate by 12 hours at a dose that does not exceed doses comparable to famotidine 40 mg twice per day.
 Use of proton pump inhibitors (PPI) is not recommended, but if medically necessary, Epclusa should be taken with food and 4 hours before taking a PPI comparable to omeprazole 20 mg or lower.
 Epclusa should not be taken with the following HIV medications: efavirenz or tipranavir/ritonavir.
-Use caution and monitor renal function when taking Epclusa with tenofovir disoproxil fumarate (TDF).
-Avoid use if taking TDF with an HIV protease inhibitor, ritonavir, or cobicistat due to possible increase in TDF concentrations resulting in adverse reactions.
-It should not be taken with the rifamycin antimicrobials, such as rifabutin, rifampin, or rifapentine, nor should it be taken with the anticonvulsants carbamazepine, phenytoin, phenobarbital, or oxcarbazepine, as they reduce the concentrations of sofosbuvir and may reduce its effectiveness.
+Avoid use of Epclusa if taking tenofovir disoproxil fumarate (TDF) with an HIV protease inhibitor, ritonavir, or cobicistat due to possible increase in TDF concentrations resulting in adverse reactions, such as decreased renal function.
+It should not be taken with the rifamycin antimicrobials, such as rifabutin, rifampin, or rifapentine, nor should it be taken with the anticonvulsants carbamazepine, phenytoin, phenobarbital, or oxcarbazepine, as they reduce the concentrations of both components of Epclusa and may reduce its effectiveness.
 It cannot be taken with St. John’s wort, and in general, herbal products should be avoided due to lack of information regarding potential for interaction.
 There are no interactions with methadone or other common medications used for opioid, alcohol, or nicotine dependency.
 Use with certain statins (cholesterol medicine) may cause increased risk of muscle pain (myopathy) or muscle breakdown (rhabdomyolysis).
-Your doctor should decide if your statin should be continued or changed during treatment with Epclusa.
-No sofosbuvir-based HCV regimens are to be used with amiodarone due to possible symptomatic bradycardia.
+Your doctor should determine if your statin should be continued or changed during treatment with Epclusa.
+No sofosbuvir-based HCV regimens may be used with amiodarone due to possible symptomatic bradycardia (slow heart rate).
 Signs of bradycardia include fainting, dizziness, lightheadedness, weakness, excessive fatigue, shortness of breath, chest pains, and confusion or memory problems.
 Consult a medical provider should any of these symptoms occur.